Got A Hairy Back, Bro?

 ***Important*** Read and follow the directions before shaving.
 This is important to get the best and most comfortable shave.
 Also, follow the back preparation as detailed in the instructions.
 This includes cleaning your back with soap in a hot shower for at least 15 minutes.
-I recommend using Voda Reve Exfoliating Loofah Back Scrubber as this easily reaches your whole back and works quite nicely.
+I recommend using Voda Reve Exfoliating Loofah Back Scrubber, as this easily reaches your whole back and works quite nicely.
 I wrote a review on the Voda Reve here, Voda Reve Review / Good Back Scrubber?

 Use straight, perpendicular strokes to the razor’s edge.
-Try to not move side to side when shaving, just straight strokes.
+Try not to move side to side when shaving, just straight strokes.

 Bro Shaver recommends two types of replacement blades, FYI.
 Astra Superior Platinum Double Edge Razor 100 blades for the new shaver & Feather New Hi-Stainless Platinum Coated Double Edge Blades for the experienced shaver.

 Shave with a wet back (as per instructions).
-I tried both methods, and I definitely prefer shaving with a wet back with the Bro Shaver while using a good shaving gel or cream as well.
+I tried both methods, and I prefer shaving with a wet back with the Bro Shaver while using a good shaving gel or cream as well.